 New York City Art Storage Warehouses

-In two separate transactions, Wharton Equity, in conjunction with an institutional partner, orchestrated the acquisition of two warehouse properties that primarily cater to the fine art and antiques industries.
-The purchases resulted in Wharton Equity having a virtual monopoly on the art storage market in midtown Manhattan.
+In two separate transactions, Wharton Industrial, in conjunction with an institutional partner, orchestrated the acquisition of two warehouse properties that primarily cater to the fine art and antiques industries.
+The purchases resulted in Wharton Industrial having a virtual monopoly on the art storage market in midtown Manhattan.
 A comprehensive renovation program for both properties was undertaken.
 Debt financing for both acquisitions was provided by Prudential Mortgage Company.
 Total capitalization of the two transactions exceeded $80 million.

 New York Metropolitan Area Self Storage Portfolio

-An affiliate of Wharton Equity, in partnership with an institutional investor, acquired a portfolio of approximately 6,500 self-storage units from an affiliate of GE.
+An affiliate of Wharton Industrial, in partnership with an institutional investor, acquired a portfolio of approximately 6,500 self-storage units from an affiliate of GE.
 Located in the New York metropolitan area, the facilities required extensive renovations and were repositioned as "The Storage Company" with a new logo and brand identity.
 The transaction was financed with an acquisition loan from UBS Real Estate Investments, Inc. and equity was provided by a major institutional investor.
-After successfully repositioning the assets, Wharton Equity sold the portfolio to an affiliate of Northwestern Mutual Life for approximately $56 million.
+After successfully repositioning the assets, Wharton Industrial sold the portfolio to an affiliate of Northwestern Mutual Life for approximately $56 million.

 Aggregation of Self-Storage Properties in the Hamptons, New York

 An affiliate of Wharton Industrial, Wharton Storage, assembled a portfolio of over 2,200 self-storage units from different sellers across three properties located in the Hamptons, New York.
-While in control of over 80% of the self-storage units in a high barrier-to- entry market, Wharton Equity, who managed the properties and handled the integration of the assets, significantly raised rents and re-branded the facilities.
+While in control of over 80% of the self-storage units in a high barrier-to- entry market, Wharton Industrial, who managed the properties and handled the integration of the assets, significantly raised rents and re-branded the facilities.
 The portfolio was ultimately sold to a NYSE REIT.